yerd-core

 The resolve algorithm

 resolve maps a raw Host: header value to at most one site.
-It first normalises the host (via the private host module), then applies TLD enforcement and a wildcard peel.
+It first normalises the host (via the private host module), then does an exact lookup followed by a single-label wildcard lookup.
+There is no implicit subdomain catch-all: an uncustomised site answers only its exact apex.

 Step 1 - host normalisation (host::normalise), returning either a clean hostname or Unroutable: